CSVAD/sam/finalProject/presentation/README.md

 ### PRODUCT
 **Description:** first prototype to create a gestural drawing tool that enables sound composition and behavioral animation.

-**Design metaphor:** creating a context that needs to be perpetually maintain in order to persist visually and sonically in time.
+**Design metaphor:** creating a context that needs to be perpetually maintained in order to persist visually and sonically in time.

 video performance [here](https://vimeo.com/378214074).